MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### KFMOptInWithWizard (Preview)
 <a name="KFMOptInWithWizard"> </a>

-This setting shows the following window that prompts users to move their Documents and Desktop folders to OneDrive.
+This setting displays a wizard that prompts users to move their Documents and Desktop folders to OneDrive.

 If you enable this setting and provide your tenant ID, users who are syncing their OneDrive see the KFM wizard window when they're signed in.
 If they close the window, a reminder notification appears in the Activity Center until they move all their known folders.
 If a user has already redirected their known folders to a different OneDrive account, they are prompted to direct the folders to the account for your organization (leaving existing files behind).